Maddious/RiTA-DiscordBot/README.md

 * If you are unable to solve a problem yourself, report it with as much detail as possible in this repo's issue tracker.

 ## <a name="errors"></a>Error Messages
-This section is being Created, Check back soon or join the support discord.
+This section/feature is being Created, Check back soon or join the support discord.

 ## <a name="commands"></a>Commands